icefoxen/world_id/README.md

 Public key algorithm: Ed25519

 Oh, it would be useful to be able to enesure that these ident block thingies have a strictly limited upper size, to make it easy to reason about them and such.

+# Status

+## Done

+ * Create identities, create public/private keys, serialize/deserialize them both
+ * Add identities to IPFS, retrieve them again
+ * Sign messages with priv key, verify them with the ID retrieved from IPFS.

+## To do

+ * Publish a new id, replacing an old one, signed with the old one's private key
+ * Take an ID with a link to a previous old one and verify that the signature is valid
+ * Sign someone else's cert with your own... somehow.
+ * Encryption/decryption?  ring doesn't seem to do this...  :/